This post may contain affiliate links. Read my full disclosure policy.

 - Preheat the oven to 350 degrees F.

-- In a large bowl, whisk together the flour, baking soda, spices ( cinnamon, cloves, nutmeg, cardamom, white pepper, ground ginger) and salt.
+- In a medium bowl, whisk together the flour, baking soda, spices ( cinnamon, cloves, nutmeg, cardamom, white pepper, ground ginger) and salt.

 - With the mixer still on low, gradually add the flour to the bowl and mix on medium speed for 2-3 minutes.
 The mixture will be quite firm but should incorporate all the flour.

-- Bake for 11-13 minutes.
-The cookies will be crackled on the top and soft inside.
-Let the cookies cool on the sheets for 1 to 2 minutes, then transfer to wire racks to cool completely.
+- Let the cookies cool on the sheets for 5 minutes, then transfer to wire racks to cool completely.

 Notes